Sunday, May 10, 2026

 snip...

 Think about what Russia funds and pushes: Kompromat archives that go back to the Cold War, including one on the current President of the United States of America.
 An ideology factory pumping Duganist garbage into every Western post-liberal podcast feed.
 The source of global election interference on an industrial scale.
-And an alliance of grievance states, big cheese of the Axis of A-holes: Iran, North Korea, Belarus, Venezuela (still), Cuba (still), and dozens of proxies all running on Russian cash.
+And an alliance of grievance states, big cheese of the Axis of ------: Iran, North Korea, Belarus, Venezuela (still), Cuba (still), and dozens of proxies all running on Russian cash.

 Look at the May 9 parade.
 No tanks.
 No ICBMs.
 No mobile column.
 For the first time since 2008, Red Square's cobblestones carried some iffy-looking infantry and prerecorded propaganda videos because the actual hardware is either on fire in Donetsk or rusting in Novorossiysk.
 The guest list was Lukashenko, the King of Malaysia, and the President of Laos, a tableau so threadbare that even Slovakia's thirsty Robert Fico couldn't bring himself to attend the parade itself.